tcarcao/lite-bank/README.md

 ## REST API

 The system exposes an REST API.
-To better document this REST API it was written an api specification using the Open Api Specification present in REFFFF and depicted next:
+To better document this REST API it was written an api specification using the Open Api Specification present in [open-api-specification.yml](docs/open-api-specification.yml) and depicted next:

 #### lite-bank api swagger
 ![alt tag](docs/images/swagger_api.png)